Event Overview

 Driving Mission Across Multi-Clouds Securely Panel

-In this breakout session, defense information technology and security experts will examine the policies, processes and technology that defense agencies need to protect information in a multi-cloud environment.
+In this session, defense IT and security experts will discuss the policies, processes, and technologies needed to protect information in a global, multi-cloud environment.

 Evolution of GSA Assisted Acquisition Services (AAS) Panel